finom/vovk/README.md

 Next Wednesday offers a range of features to streamline your Next.js routing experience:

+- Build a clear and beautiful structure for your REST API code.
 - Elegant decorator syntax (all HTTP methods are available).
 - Custom decorators for varied needs are supported.
 - Direct data return from the handler (`Response` or `NextResponse` usage isn't required).
-- Beautiful error handling (no need to use `try..catch` and `NextResponse` to return an error to the client).
+- Pleasant error handling (no need to use `try..catch` and `NextResponse` to return an error to the client).
 - Service-Controller pattern is supported.
 - Partial refactoring is possible if you want to quickly try the library or update only particular endpoints with an isolated controller (see `createSegment` docs below).
 - Retains built-in Next.js features; use plain `req: NextRequest` to access body, query, etc; use `next/navigation` for redirects and `next/headers` to handle headers.